CertifaiAI/classifai/readme.md

 **Classifai** is a web-based application which can opens in either **Chrome, Firefox** browser \
 or any Chromium-based browser such as **Opera** and **Vivaldi**. \
-(Note: Internet Explorer is not supported)
+(Note: Internet Explorer & Microsoft Edge is not supported)

 There are two ways to open classifai in the browser
 1. Click on the first button of **Welcome Launcher**